Temper Tantrum Guide: When, Why, and How to Deal with Them

 When a child is an infant or toddler, tantrums are usually related to the inability to express emotions properly.
 But as children grow older, a new type of tantrum can arise – the power tantrum.
 This tantrum is all about what you would expect – power and control.
-If your child is throwing a power tantrum, it could be that they are trying to test your authority.
+If your child is throwing a power tantrum, they may be trying to test your authority.

 An example?
 If you’ve ever seen a child yell and scream at their parents because they don’t want to put on their coat – that’s a power tantrum.
 In such a situation, there is no reason for the child to be emotionally stressed out or upset.
 Rather, they are just trying to test their parents and display their independence.

-While power tantrums are not as common as toddler tantrums, it’s not an uncommon childhood behaviour.
-You should not be hard on yourself if your child is throwing them.
+While power tantrums are not as common as toddler tantrums, they’re not an uncommon childhood behavior.
+Don’t be hard on yourself if your child is throwing them.
 Like other tantrums, these can be overcome.

-Can a Temper Tantrum be a Sign of Bigger Problem?
+Can a Temper Tantrum be a Sign of a Bigger Problem?

-So we’ve talked a little about the different reasons that babies, toddlers, and children have temper tantrums.
-But while most tantrums are completely normal, there are times that they can also be a sign of an underlying condition.
+So we know the different reasons that babies, toddlers, and children have temper tantrums.
+But, while most tantrums are completely normal, there are times that they can also be a sign of an underlying condition.

-This is why it is essential to address speech concerns as soon as possible.
-Speech therapy and speech therapy apps like Speech Blubs can help your child to work on their language development at a young age, ensuring that the difficulties they are experiencing in childhood don’t persist into adulthood.
-Furthermore, by teaching your child how to communicate properly and effectively, speech therapy and speech therapy apps can help to reduce your child’s frustration levels, thereby reducing the likelihood of frustration tantrums.
+This is why it important to address speech concerns as soon as possible.
+Speech therapy and speech therapy apps like Speech Blubs can help your child to work on their language development at a young age, ensuring that the difficulties they experience in childhood don’t persist into adulthood.
+Also, by teaching your child how to communicate properly and effectively, speech therapy and speech therapy apps can help to reduce your child’s frustration levels, thereby reducing the likelihood of frustration tantrums.